Questions regarding implanted IUD’s and HRT can be found Here

 Cortisol is a broad-acting hormone involved in regulating metabolism and managing stress.
 Cortisol regulates blood pressure and immune function, and controls inflammation.
 Because it has such wide ranging effects, a cortisol imbalance can produce a wide variety of health problems.

+High levels of oestrone have been linked with existing diabetes and the increased risk of incident diabetes in both men and woman.
 In pre-menopausal women, high estrone levels increase breast and endometrial cancer risk, while low levels can cause osteoporosis, fatigue, loss of libido and depression.
 In post-menopausal women, low levels of estrone can worsen menopause symptoms, especially osteoporosis.

 Estriol is mainly produced in the placenta during pregnancy.
 Estriol levels indicate the health of the unborn baby, but estriol has no significant biological role in non-pregnant, premenopausal women.
 Estriol may have a role in hormone replacement therapy to reduce symptoms associated with menopause.